smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 ```
 !@

 `AlertAudioData`  can also take a file to play/speak.
-For more information on how to upload the file please refer to the [Playing Audio Indications](Speech and Audio/Playing Audio Indications) guide.

 @![iOS]
 ##### Objective-C